Basico-PS/AutomationOrchestrator/README.md

 Some of the biggest web platforms and brands like [Instagram and Pinterest use the Django Framework](https://www.djangoproject.com/start/overview/) due to its leading security features and ability to scale.

-The purpose of this solution is to offer a well-functioning, fully customizable automation orchestrator application to trigger and schedule scripts.
-The solution can run as a fully local server only available on the local host accessible via a browser or as a server available in your protected internal network accessible via a browser.
+The purpose of the Automation Orchestrator is to offer a well-functioning, fully customizable automation orchestrator application to trigger and schedule scripts.
+The Automation Orchestrator can run as a fully local server only available on the local host accessible via a browser or as a server available in your protected internal network accessible via a browser.

-Out-of-the-box, the solution can trigger and schedule scripts on the same machine and user running the server.
+Out-of-the-box, the Automation Orchestrator can trigger and schedule scripts on the same machine and user running the server.
 In case you wish to do either of the two things below, you need to utilize the [Automation Orchestrator Executor add-on](https://github.com/Basico-PS/AutomationOrchestratorExecutor):
-- Run the server on one machine but execute the scripts on a different machine, or
+- Run the Automation Orchestrator on one machine but execute the scripts on a different machine, or
-- Run the server on a machine (for example, a Windows Terminal Server) with multiple users that are supposed to execute scripts
+- Run the Automation Orchestrator on a machine (for example, a Windows Terminal Server) with multiple users that are supposed to execute scripts

-IMPORTANT: The solution runs with the ["DEBUG" flag set to "True"](https://docs.djangoproject.com/en/2.2/ref/settings/#debug), which is not recommended in a cloud production environment, since the solution should only be used to run fully locally or shared in your protected internal network.
-If you wish to deploy the solution in the open cloud, there are [many additional steps](https://docs.djangoproject.com/en/2.2/howto/deployment/) to consider and implement.
+IMPORTANT: The Automation Orchestrator runs with the ["DEBUG" flag set to "True"](https://docs.djangoproject.com/en/2.2/ref/settings/#debug), which is not recommended in a cloud production environment, since the Automation Orchestrator should only be used to run fully locally or shared in your protected internal network.
+If you wish to deploy the Automation Orchestrator in the open cloud, there are [many additional steps](https://docs.djangoproject.com/en/2.2/howto/deployment/) to consider and implement.

 ## Installation

-For the solution to work, you need to install [Python](https://www.python.org/).
-The solution is tested with Python 3.7 and 3.8.
+For the Automation Orchestrator to work, you need to install [Python](https://www.python.org/).
+The Automation Orchestrator is tested with Python 3.7 and 3.8.

 1. Download the [latest version](https://github.com/Basico-PS/AutomationOrchestrator/archive/v0.0.15.zip).
 2. Create a folder called "Automation Orchestrator" somewhere convenient, for example, directly on the C: drive or in the "Program Files" folder.